MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/remoteaccess/Install-RemoteAccess.md

 The path after the pound sign (`#`) provides the namespace and class name for the underlying WMI object.
 The RemoteAccessCommon object consists of the following properties:
 - The status of DirectAccess: installed or uninstalled.
- -- The status of VPN: installed or uninstalled.
+  - The status of VPN: installed or uninstalled.
- -- The status of site-to-site VPN: installed or uninstalled.
+  - The status of site-to-site VPN: installed or uninstalled.
 - The status of load balancing: enabled or disabled.
 - The name of the internet-facing interface of the Remote Access server.
-- The name of the internal-facing interface of the Remote Access server.
 - The SSL certificate which is used for IP-HTTPS and SSTP.

 ## NOTES